andreasfuhr/sciplot/README.md

 #### Themes

 A handful of themes is bundled with Sciplot.
 Since all themes are not mutually exclusive w.r.t.
-Matplotlib settings, the themes are segmented so that that Sciplot uses to distinguish which style settings are more important and will be prioritized (higher number means lower priority):
+Matplotlib settings, the themes are segmented such that Sciplot distinguishes which style settings are more important and becomes prioritized (higher number means lower priority):

 Priority | Theme          | Description
 :------- | :------------- | :-------------
 0        | *Custom theme* | A theme entirely made by the user.
-This is done by creating a parameter file in the `sciplot.parameter` directory, for example `my_fabulous_theme.yml`.
+This is done by creating a parameter file in the `sciplot.parameter` directory.
+A theme named **my_fabulous_theme** will for example extract parameter settings from a file named `my_fabulous_theme.yml`.
 1        | **alpha**      | Predefined, contentless user theme.
 Intended for editing by user.
 2        | **beta**       | Predefined, contentless user theme.
 Intended for editing by user.
 3        | **gamma**      | Predefined, contentless user theme.
 Intended for editing by user.